Skip to main content

 of this form does not guarantee an appointment.

-Belmont has the only full scale crisis response center for children and adolescents in the Philadelphia region able to handle 24-hour emergencies.
+Einstein has a full-scale crisis response center for children and adolescents in the Philadelphia region able to handle 24-hour emergencies.

-The comprehensive child and adolescent programs at Belmont are dedicated to children ages 5 to 12 and adolescents ages 13 to 17 who are in crisis.
+Our comprehensive child and adolescent programs are dedicated to children ages 5 to 12 and adolescents ages 13 to 17 who are in crisis.
 We offer a safe and secure setting where young patients and their families can work to resolve their issues and the problems causing stress.

 Our caring, expert staff provides specialized treatment to children and adolescents with a wide range of psychiatric difficulties, including:

 After an interdisciplinary assessment, a comprehensive plan is individually tailored to meet each child or adolescent’s clinical and developmental needs.